-Step 18: Our VM will be reachable via IPv4
+Step 18: Making your VM reachable via IPv4

 Start

-Now that our template defines the full network and can reach the internet, we’ll have to make it possible to reach the VM from the internet.
+Now that your template has defined the full network and can reach the internet, you next need to ensure that the VM is reachable externally.

 Floating-IP

-We’ll define a floating public IPv4 address, which is a resource with type OS::Neutron::FloatingIP
+Define a floating public IPv4 address, which is a resource with type OS::Neutron::FloatingIP.

-Please note that it’s important to define the external network that this IP will be assigned from and the port that this IP will lead to:
+Note that it is important to define the external network this IP is assigned from and the port this IP leads to:

 heat_template_version: 2014-10-16